-To extend the cover, pull the end of the cover out of the cover housing, then insert its hooks into the catches as shown.
+To extend the cover, pull the end of the cover out of the housing, then insert its hooks into the catches as shown.
 To rewind it, unhook it from the catches and it will rewind automatically.
 You should hold on to the cover and guide it back into the cover housing while it is rewinding.

-▼ To remove the cover housing
+▼ To remove the cover

 - 1. Rewind the cover. - 2.
-Pull either sleeve on the end of the cover housing to shorten its length.

-- Take it off the retainer. - 4.
+To take it off the retainer, lift it out. - 3.
 Store the cover housing in the cargo area.